Baloch Genocide Alert

 This post highlights the systematic killings of Zubair Baloch and Nisar Baloch in Balochistan.
 It calls on the international community to take immediate action against human rights violations and the ongoing Baloch genocide.

-Stop Baloch Genocide10
+- Stop Baloch Genocide

 Press Release